nginx/unit-docs/source/installation.rst

    .. tab:: Nix

-      To install core Unit executables and all language modules using the `Nix package manager <https://nixos.org/nix/>`_, update the channel, check if Unit's available, and install the `package
+      To install Unit's core executables and all language modules using the `Nix package manager <https://nixos.org/nix/>`_, update the channel, check if Unit's available, and install the `package
       <https://github.com/NixOS/nixpkgs/blob/master/pkgs/servers/http/unit/>`__:

       .. code-block:: console